Pessimistic Verification for Open Ended Math Questions: Conclusion and Discussion

+In this work we proposed and analyzed pessimistic verification, among which progressive pessimistic verification exhibits strong performance and token efficiency on verification tasks.
+Its effectiveness is further validated in agentic problem-solving tasks with frontier LLMs.

+Beyond the specific implementation of this mathematical proof verification scheme and the experimental results, we believe that two key underlying philosophies deserve greater attention:

+\begin{itemize} \item The first is the \textbf{error-centric verification} philosophy.
+Among verification outcomes, those identifying errors possess significantly higher information content, warranting greater attention and prioritization.
+Moreover, a strict pessimistic verification approach facilitates pruning, thereby further enhancing algorithmic efficiency. \item The second is the strategy of \textbf{segment-wise partitioning} and meticulous proof scrutiny.
+Whether verifying mathematical proofs or debugging code, it is essential to devote substantial effort to examining the minute details within the process, rather than merely conducting repeated, superficial reviews.
+This may be one of the reasons why the efficiency of progressive pessimistic verification significantly outperforms that of simple pessimistic verification. \end{itemize}

+Furthermore, the significance of our method and automatic verification may also be reflected in the following aspects:

-\begin{itemize} \item Using pessimistic verification in math or code related workflows can further improve the reliability of the response, especially for long-form tasks. \item This method can further push the capability frontier of state-of-the-art large models, so there is an opportunity to incorporate it into the training pipeline to further raise the upper limit of large models’ abilities in executing verification and rigorous proof tasks. \item As the state-of-the-art performance of large language models approaching human experts, maybe we can also try to construct benchmarks for provers on open-ended math questions with these verification methods. \item In many software engineering applications, pessimistic verification may also be applicable, allowing us to use progressive verification to quickly identify potential issues in code without the need to design test cases or execute the code. \end{itemize}
+\begin{itemize} \item This method can further push the capability frontier of state-of-the-art large models, so there is an opportunity to incorporate it into the training pipeline to further raise the upper limit of large models’ abilities in verification and rigorous reasoning tasks.
+This would be especially important for open-ended, long-form tasks~\citep{sinha_illusion_2025}. \item In many software engineering applications, pessimistic verification may also be useful.
+We might also be able to use progressive verification to quickly identify potential issues in code without the need to design test cases or execute the code.
+Progressive segmentation will be a necessary technique since the context of code could be extremely lengthy. \item Aside from concrete use cases, the ability to verify should be viewed as a core part of general intelligence.
+Exploring methods to raise the ceiling of automatic verification and improve the fundamental abilities of LLMs remains an endeavor of enduring value. \end{itemize}